top of page

 Benagil Cave seen from the top, Algarve - One of the most visited caves in Europe

-Much less tourists and empty beaches
+Fewer tourists and almost empty beaches

 The Hiking Trail to Ponta da Piedade's Lighthouse with no tourists